backstage/backstage/docs/integrations/github/locations.md

 public GitHub, for which we can infer them).
 The `apiBaseUrl` will always be preferred over the other if a `token` is given, otherwise `rawBaseUrl` will be preferred.

+## Authentication with GitHub Apps

+Alternatively, Backstage can use GitHub Apps for backend authentication.
+This has higher rate limits, and a clearer authorization model.
+See the [github-apps plugin](../../plugins/github-apps.md) for how to set this up.